Aesthetes/Aesthetes-NFTs/README.md

 The structure of the fields is the one showed in the example.

 ```
-**Description**: The Digital Artwork \"Elysian - Logo Unveil\" was created by Claudia Cimaglia after the choice of the Elysian Logo by the XRPCommunity.
+Description: The Digital Artwork \"Elysian - Logo Unveil\" was created by Claudia Cimaglia after the choice of the Elysian Logo by the XRPCommunity.
 NFT minted on the XRPL by Aesthetes S.R.L. - Milan.
-**Author**: Claudia Cimaglia
+Author: Claudia Cimaglia
-**PrimaryUri**: hash:QmZ5AXgQtNKGzAmjPMpkZGFeK6TFFLBrzF6XoyVCMmsXeS
+PrimaryUri: hash:QmZ5AXgQtNKGzAmjPMpkZGFeK6TFFLBrzF6XoyVCMmsXeS
 ```

 * Also bithomp plays a role in our NFT game (for now), so we advise you to create a Gravatar account for each NFT in order to display an artwork-related image in the most popular XRP explorer (for now).
 This is done leveraging the EmailHash field of the NFT minting account.

-FUNDAMENTAL RULES
+####FUNDAMENTAL RULES
 * **1000000000000000e-96 only**: only truly indivisible NFTs will be accepted, so be sure to issue only 1000000000000000e-96 coins for your NFT currency.
 Other values will not be accepted.
 * **Always do blackholing**: you must blackhole the issuing account otherwise the Ripple community cannot be sure that another identical token will never be issued.
 NFTs coming from non-blackholed accounts will not be accepted.